How to Choose Paint Colors When You’re An Overthinker (or have anxiety)

 Black granite countertops, painted cabinets, Sherwin Williams Alabaster walls, coganc leather bar stools.
 Client photo, Kylie M Interiors Edesign

-Damn, do my clients ever have good taste – love this kitchen!
+Damn, do my clients ever have good taste – I love this kitchen!

-By the way, choosing the wrong colour HAPPENS; that’s life.
-HOWEVER, there are some ways to reduce the chance of this happening (other than hiring me, wink wink).
+By the way, choosing the wrong color happens; that’s life.
+However, there are some ways to reduce the chance of this happening (other than hiring me, wink wink).

 3. PAY ATTENTION TO THE HIERARCHY

-I’m not talking about Prince Andrew (although he’s not hard to pay attention to and Megan’s a total babe); I’m talking about the hierarchy when choosing paint colours (in very particular order)…
+I’m not talking about Prince Harry (although he’s not hard to pay attention to, and Megan’s a total babe); I’m talking about the hierarchy when choosing paint colors (in very particular order)…

-1. The needs of your home’s interior finishes (ie. does your countertop better suit beige or gray?)
+1. The needs of your home’s interior finishes (e.g., does your countertop better suit beige or gray?).

-2. An existing colour palette in nearby rooms
+2. An existing color palette in nearby rooms.

 Sherwin Williams Mindful Gray cabinet warm gray greige taupe colour.
 White greige quartz countertop and backsplash tile.
 Kylie M